wjn1996/Mathematical-Knowledge-Entity-Recognition/README.md

 # Mathematical-Knowledge-Entity-Recognition
 <b>1.Introduction</b>

 This is a novel project for mathematical knowledge entity recognition.
-The algorithm is mainly model by BiLSTM+CRF with Chinese Word Embeddings.
-This project is the first process for Mathematical Knowledge Graph(Math-KG).
+The algorithm is mainly modeled by BiLSTM+CRF with Chinese Word Embeddings.
+To the best of our knowledge, this project is the first for Mathematical Knowledge Graph(Math-KG).

 <b>2.Copyright Notice</b>